travigd/documentation/getting-started/projections.md

 [!code-json[getting-started-projections-output-state](~/code-examples/getting-started/xbox-one-s-counter-outputState.json)]

-To update the projection, edit the projection definition in the web admin UI, or issue the following request:
+To update the projection, edit the projection definition in the Admin UI, or issue the following request:

 ### [HTTP API](#tab/tabid-update-proj-http)